MacroUniverse/Go-Solver/README.md

 * A ko node always has all children enumerated.
 * A link to a ko node is a ko child if forbidden when any ko is not resolved.

+### Flipped Ko
+* A flipped Ko is a same situation in the upstream of a node, with the colors of all stones flipped.
+* This case is usually found after a player commits suicide, but also occur in some other cases such as passing.
+* The theory for this is unclear, but the algorithm can fix this by preventing suicide.

 ## GNU go
 GNU go can play 5x5 to 19x19 boards.
 So it might be used to guess the best child for these boards.
 Another advantage is it might be written in c.